clopca/cdk-vpclattice-alpha/API.md

 - *Type:* number
 - *Default:* 443

-The port on which the target will listen.
+The port on which the target group will listen.

-It should match the port
-of your Application Load Balancer's listeners.

 ---